fs-webdev/fs-dialog/README.md

 ### Properties

-* `opened` - Boolean that opens the dialog and denotes that it is open.
-Set to `false` to close.
+* `opened` - Boolean that denotes whether it is open.

 ### Classes